-The best Mrs Hinch cleaning tips all in one place, plus the best cleaning products for your home according to the the cleaning queen herself!
+Discover the best Mrs Hinch cleaning tips all in one place, plus her favourite cleaning products for your home.

-Then, she uses Flash bathroom spray wipe down the bath itself, using her trusty Minky (or Minkeh) sponge of course.
+- Then, using Flash bathroom spray wipe down the bath itself, using Mrs Hinch's trusty Minky (or Minkeh) sponge - more on that later!

 2. Wipe down your radiators